Paul Pogba injury: Man Utd midfielder a doubt for Arsenal clash after aggravating ankle problem | Goal.com

 Martial has not featured since defeat to Crystal Palace on August 23 with a thigh injury while Rashford limped out of Sunday's defeat to West Ham with a groin issue.

-The absence of the most senior forwards in Solskjaer's squad could hand Mason Greenwood the opportunity to make his first league start for the club.
+The absence of the most senior forwards in Solskjaer's squad could hand Mason Greenwood the opportunity to make his second league start for the club.

-The 17-year-old has made a flying start to his maiden campaign with the United first team, scoring in both of his first two senior starts against Astana and Rochdale.
+The 17-year-old has made a flying start to the campaign with the United first team, scoring in both of his senior starts against Astana and Rochdale.

 And Solskjaer is not ruling out throwing the teenager into his line-up against Unai Emery's side at Old Trafford.